Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory

 The Tera-Z phase of future circular electron-positron colliders will play a unique and pivotal role in the advance of electroweak precision physics \cite{Blondel:2018mad}.
 By producing an enormous number of on-shell Z bosons, the Tera-Z phase will achieve unparalleled precision in measuring Z boson properties and electroweak precision observables \cite{Maura:2024zxz}.
 The data collected during this phase will be instrumental in rigorously testing the internal consistency of the SM and could potentially reveal deviations indicative of new physics.
-This exceptional sensitivity makes the Tera-Z phase a cornerstone for probing the SM with unprecedented accuracy and exploring the potential existence of physics BSM \cite{Allwicher:2024sso}.
+This exceptional sensitivity makes the Tera-Z phase a cornerstone for probing the SM with unprecedented accuracy and exploring the potential existence of physics BSM \cite{Allwicher:2024sso,Bao:2025tqs}.

-Two leading candidates for achieving the Tera-Z phase are the Circular Electron Positron Collider (CEPC) \cite{CEPCStudyGroup:2018ghi} and the electron-positron option of the Future Circular Collider (FCC-ee) \cite{FCC:2018evy,FCC:2025lpp}.
+Two leading candidates for achieving the Tera-Z phase are the Circular Electron Positron Collider (CEPC) \cite{CEPCStudyGroup:2025kmw} and the electron-positron option of the Future Circular Collider (FCC-ee) \cite{FCC:2018evy,FCC:2025lpp,Altmann:2025feg}.
 While both projects are primarily envisioned as future Higgs factories, they also offer exceptional opportunities for flavor physics, extending their capabilities beyond the standard Tera-Z phase.
 The CEPC, with a center-of-mass energy of 91.2 GeV, is initially designed to operate at the Z-pole with high luminosity ($\mathcal{L}_{int}$=100 ab$^{-1}$), with the objective of collecting $0.7 \times 10^{12}$ Z bosons \cite{CEPCPhysicsStudyGroup:2022uwl}.
 Recent design updates \cite{CEPCStudyGroup:2023quu} indicate that the CEPC could now deliver over $3 \times 10^{12}$ Z bosons within a two-year period.

-The proposed Z-pole operation plan of FCC-ee comprises data-taking at three center-of-mass energies: 87.7 GeV, 91.2 GeV, and 93.9 GeV.
+The proposed Z-pole operation plan of FCC-ee comprises data-taking at three center-of-mass energies: 87.9 GeV, 91.2 GeV, and 94.3 GeV.
 These energies are chosen to correspond to half-integer spin tunes, thereby enabling precise energy calibration through resonant depolarization.
 Approximately half of the total dataset will be collected at 91.2 GeV.
 The integrated luminosity is expected to reach $2 \times 10^{5}$ times that achieved by the LEP at the Z pole, providing a sample of about $5 \times 10^{12}$ Z bosons for detailed studies \cite{FCC:2025lpp}.
 Based on the current operational scenarios, the FCC-ee is anticipated to deliver integrated luminosities of approximately $40~\text{ab}^{-1}$ at $\sqrt{s}=87.9~\text{GeV}$, $125~\text{ab}^{-1}$ at the $Z$-pole energy $\sqrt{s}=91.2~\text{GeV}$, and $40~\text{ab}^{-1}$ at $\sqrt{s}=94.3~\text{GeV}$.